Cheerleading: Title IX Guidelines for Sports ports

+The three-pronged approach was the first official guideline that clearly stated what criteria were necessary when deciding what activity was considered a sport or not under Title IX.
+This approach was used and is still continued to be used by the Office for Civil Rights.
+Based on this approach the Office for Civil Rights still considers cheerleading, including both sideline and competitive, not a sport under Title IX.

 Cheerleading in Canada

 Cheerleading in Canada is rising in popularity among the youth in co-curricular programs.
 Cheerleading has grown from the sidelines to a competitive activity throughout the world and in particular Canada.
 Cheerleading has a few streams in Canadian sports culture.
 It is available at the middle-school, high-school, collegiate, and best known for all-star.
 There are multiple regional, provincial, and national championship opportunities for all athletes participating in cheerleading.
-Canada does not have provincial teams, just a national program referred to as CCU or Team Canada.
+Canada does not have provincial teams, just a national program referred to as Team Canada, facilitated by Cheer Canada.
 Their first year as a national team was in 2009 when they represented Canada at the International Cheer Union World Cheerleading Championships International Cheer Union (ICU).

-Competition in Canada
+Competition and governance in Canada

-There is no official governing body for Canadian cheerleading.
-The rules and guidelines for cheerleading used in Canada are the ones set out by the USASF.
-However, there are many organizations in Canada that put on competitions and have separate and individual rules and scoresheets for each competition.
-Cheer Evolution is the largest cheerleading and dance organization for Canada.
-They hold many competitions as well as provide a competition for bids to Worlds.
-There are other organizations such as the Ontario Cheerleading Federation (Ontario), Power Cheerleading Association (Ontario), Kicks Athletics (Quebec), and the International Cheer Alliance (Vancouver).
-There are over forty recognized competitive gym clubs with numerous teams that compete at competitions across Canada.

-Canadian Cheer of the Global Stage
+Cheer Canada acts as the Canadian national governing body for cheer, as recognised by the International Cheer Union.
+There are a number of provincial sports organizations that also exist in Canada under Cheer Canada, each governing cheer within their province which BC Sport Cheer, Alberta Cheerleading Association, Saskatchewan Cheerleading Association, Cheer Manitoba, Ontario Cheerleading Federation, Federation de Cheerleading du Quebec, Newfoundland and Labrador Cheerleading Athletics, Cheer New Brunswick and Cheer Nova Scotia.
+Cheer Canada and the provincial organizations use the IASF divisions and rules for all star cheer and performance cheer (all star dance) and the ICU divisions and rules for scholastic cheer.
+Canadian Cheer (previously known as Cheer Evolution) is the largest cheer and dance organization for Canada, and currently comply to Cheer Canada's rules and guidelines for their 15 events.
+Varsity Spirit also hosts events within Canada using the Cheer Canada/IASF rules.
+There are currently over 400 clubs and schools recognised by Cheer Canada, with over 25,000 participants in 2023.